ParadoxBanditLobo/Digital-Flashcards-App/README.md

 Flashcards App, meant to be a simple studying tool that lets you use your own test bank made in CSV files.
+Supports both word and definition format, as well as multiple choice.

 Windows, Linux and Python versions are available in releases.